“God, how I ricochet between certainties and doubts” – Sylvia Plath

 As I see it, the various denominations invariably denounce each others positions, even going so far as to accuse each other of following what Saint Paul referred to as “a different gospel”.
 But if everyone is claiming to have the true gospel, and accuse the other of error, then who is to be believed?
 I recently came across a messianic website which argues that Saint Paul himself was deceived by a different Jesus to the Jesus of the first Apostles.
 CARM, or Christian Apologetics Research Ministry- on the face of it a sound source of christian teaching,on further investigation turns out to be narrow, Calvinist and legalistic.

 I remember as a youth in Apartheid South Africa when the Kairos Document (https://en.m.wikipedia.org/wiki/Kairos_Document) was circulating around the churches, challenging christians to respond to the evils of the apartheid state.
-While the Dutch Reformed church supported the state and its racial policies (and subsequently confessed its heresy and apologized to black south africans), conservative white evangelicals and pentecostals in the main distanced themselves from and openly denounced the “social gospel“, i.e. anything that was not related strictly to church matters and the spreading of the Gospel.
-I remember being with young south Africans discussing the content of the document, the general sense of disquiet about it and even open rejection due to its perceived undertones of ‘liberation theology’.
-Conservative, white evangelicals and pentecostals – in the main – distanced themselves and condemned revolutionary activity (and liberation theology) as a collaboration with anti-christian, atheistic communism; many churches simply withdrew into a religious enclave of complicit non-involvement.
-It was not, it was argued by many, the church’s place to get involved with politics or the “Social Gospel”; the Protestant tradition of submission to authorities was a useful justification for such withdrawal.
-There were churches that did resist the apartheid regime: Alan Boesak’s World Alliance of Reformed Churches (WARC), WCC members, Methodists, Anglicans, Catholics, sects (or cults, depending on your point of view) such as the Jehovah’s Witnesses and Mormons, and individuals like Beyers Naudé and the Christian Institute of Southern Africa.
+While the Dutch Reformed church supported the state and its racial policies (and subsequently confessed it’s heresy and apologized to black South Africans), conservative white evangelicals and pentecostals in the main distanced themselves from and openly denounced the “social gospel“, i.e. anything that was not related strictly to church matters and the spreading of the Gospel.
+I remember being with young South Africans discussing the content of the document, the general sense of disquiet about it and even open rejection due to its perceived undertones of ‘liberation theology’.
+Conservative, white evangelicals and pentecostals – in the main – distanced themselves and condemned revolutionary activity (and liberation theology) as a collaboration with anti-christian, atheistic communism or a sort of dalliance with a lukewarm liberal theology.
+Many churches simply withdrew into a sort of willfully blind, religious enclave of complicit non-involvement.
+It was not, it was argued by many, the church’s place to get involved with politics or the “Social Gospel”; the Protestant tradition of submission to authority was a useful justification for such withdrawal.
+There were churches (though there was much disparity even within the denominations and even within congregations) that did resist the apartheid regime: Alan Boesak’s World Alliance of Reformed Churches (WARC), WCC members, Methodists, Anglicans, Catholics, the sects (or cults, depending on your point of view) such as the Jehovah’s Witnesses and Mormons, and courageous individuals like Beyers Naudé and the Christian Institute of Southern Africa.
 Occasionally the Baptists protested – in written submissions mostly – the government’s excesses – but I recall no one who “took to the streets” on behalf of the oppressed even when they were being teargassed in the township churches.
 I remember being struck by the powerful image of the silent protest of the Black Sash women in their strange linear isolation from one another along Jan Smuts Avenue towards Braamfontein – Admittedly by the mid eighties all resistance to apartheid was viewed by most white south africans through the deliberately distorted propaganda lens of Die Rooi Gevaar – which i guess limited the spaces for non-aligned christian action.
 Given the context of the cold war it was disturbing for most evangelicals to see the World Council of Churches fraternizing with soviet- and East German-backed ANC and PAC revolutionaries; it was unconscionable that Bishop Desmond Tutu could be seen holding hands with communist revolutionaries in front of the flag of the then Soviet Union (According to a 1993 study of archival Soviet data, a total of 1,053,829 people died in the Soviet Gulag from 1934–53 (Wiki); 247,157 Soviet citizens were killed by the NKVD in ethnic shooting actions; in his summary of the estimates in the Black Book of Communism, Martin Malia suggested a death toll of between 85 and 100 million people died as a direct result of communism.

 (see: https://en.wikipedia.org/wiki/Mass_killings_under_Communist_regimes and (http://www.nybooks.com/articles/2011/03/10/hitler-vs-stalin-who-killed-more/)…(During his early years with the ANC Oliver Tambo was directly responsible for organizing active guerilla units.
 Along with his cohorts Nelson Mandela, Joe Slovo, and Walter Sisulu; Tambo directed and facilitated several attacks against unarmed civilians.
 Of which one of the most notable was the Church Street bombing on 20 May 1983, which resulted in the death of 19 civilians and the wounding of a further 217.
 In submissions to the Truth and Reconciliation Commission (TRC) in 1997 and 1998, the ANC revealed that the attack was orchestrated by a special operations unit of the ANC’s Umkhonto we Sizwe (MK), commanded by Aboobaker Ismail.
 Such units had been authorised by Oliver Tambo, the ANC President, in 1979.
 At the time of the attack, they reported to Joe Slovo as chief of staff, and the Church Street attack was authorised by Tambo. – https://en.wikipedia.org/wiki/Oliver_Tambo)